 PermitsTIMS (Trekkers’ Information Management System) card & Sagarmatha National Park entry permit

-• Peaceful hike through Sherpa villages, terraced farms, and pine forests
+• Peaceful walk through Sherpa villages, terraced fields, and tranquil pine forests

-• Visit ancient Junbesi Gompa and sample local Sherpa cuisine
+• Visit the ancient Junbesi Gompa and savor traditional Sherpa cuisine

-• Follow parts of Everest trail without huge crowds of Base Camp trek
+• Explore sections of the Everest trail, avoiding the crowds of the Base Camp trek

-• Attain stunning Himalaya sights without extreme difficulty or altitude
+• Achieve incredible Himalayan views without extreme difficulty or high altitude challenges

 13. Makalu Base Camp Trek